ShivAnsh911/ProjectDemocracy_201B254/README.md

 # ProjectDemocracy_201B254
 This is my new project for promoting democracy in world.
-India is a democracy. //America is a democracy.
+India is a democracy.
+America is a democracy.
 Pakistan is not a democracy.

 //I am the one who is the noone.